 The Norwegian School of Sport Sciences offers opportunities to study at Bachelor, Master and Doctoral levels.
 The Bachelor and Master educations are taught in Norwegian.
 Certain courses are open to exchange students, and is in English.

-There are currently 1300 full-time and part-time students at NSSS.
+There are currently approximately 1600 full- and part-time students at NSSS.

-The School subsequently offers seven Bachelor courses with the following specializations:
+The School offers Bachelor in Sports Science courses with the following specializations:

 Physical activity and health